 du Linux command.

-This is caused by the fact that by default, Scylla creates a snapshot of every deleted table.
-Space won’t be reclaimed until the snapshot is deleted.
+This is caused by the fact that by default, Scylla creates a snapshot of every dropped table.
+Space won’t be reclaimed until the snapshot is dropped.

 /var/lib/scylla/data/<your_keyspace>/<your_table>.
 Inside that directory you will see a